History of French foreign relations: European unification begins

 French fears of a resurgent Germany made it reluctant to support the plan to merge the British and American zones of occupation.
 However growing fear of the Soviets, and the need for American economic assistance led the French to merge their zone into what became West Germany.

 The creation of the European Coal and Steel Community (ECSC) was first proposed by French foreign minister Robert Schuman and French economic theorist Jean Monnet on 9 May 1950 as a way to prevent further war between France and Germany.

 Though Britain was invited, its Labour government, then preparing for a re-election fight, did not join the initiative.
 ECSC was formally established in 1951 by the Treaty of Paris, signed by France, Italy, West Germany and the three Benelux states: Belgium, Luxembourg and the Netherlands.
 Among these states the ECSC would remove trade barriers and create a common market for coal and steel.
 The ECSC was governed by a 'High Authority', checked by bodies representing governments, Members of Parliament and an independent judiciary.

 Fifth Republic (1958 to 1981)

-See foreign relations of France, which covers 1981 to the present.